-We’ve all got quite used to eating outside at cafes and restaurants this year, but at least now it’s warmer it’s much more enjoyable.
+We all got quite used to eating outside at cafes and restaurants during covid, but at least now you have the choice it’s much more enjoyable.
 I also like to eat outside at home whenever possible, and I’ve become a bit obsessed with bamboo plates and cups for using outdoors – so much nicer than standard plastic ones, and more eco-friendly too.

 6. Set Up a Solar Water Feature